-- So many of us are afraid of not being liked.
+– Many of us are afraid of not being liked.

-- A great number of us don’t feel important enough to be heard.
+– Some of us don’t feel important enough to be heard.

 – Many of us were never taught how to find, to value and express our true voice.

-- Far too many of us believe that confidence is something that just the lucky few are born with and don’t realise it’s completely within everyone’s gift.
+– Some of us believe that we need confidence to speak up and only the lucky few are born with it.

 Why didn’t you just have the courage to tell her?

-- The teenager who doesn’t quite seem able to keep up with your fellow students in the math’s class.
-Each time you underperform in tests your teacher becomes more agitated demanding speedy improvements.
+Who doesn’t quite seem able to keep up with your fellow students in the math’s class.
+Each time you underperform in tests, your teacher becomes more agitated demanding speedy improvements.
 You leave for the day in complete despair with a pile of homework that you don’t even understand.

 That was me a very long time ago and my answer was simple then too.
-I was deeply embarrassed and ashamed and was terrified of looking like the class idiot to both my teacher and my friends.
+I was embarrassed, ashamed and terrified of looking like the class idiot to both my teacher and my friends.

 That was me some 30 years ago.
 I did tell my boss and I did ask for help.

 Where do we find the courage to speak up and to know when and how to do so?